SahilIntel/Object-Detection-PyTorch/README.md

 The pickling_classes.py file contains the script to create a pickle of a list of all class labels.

-The detect_image.py is main code, where in we use ant of the pre-trained model out of the following 3 -
+The detect_image.py is main code, where in we use any of the pre-trained model out of the following 3 -
 1. fasterrcnn_resnet50_fpn
 2. fasterrcnn_mobilenet_v3_large_320_fpn
 3. retinanet_resnet50_fpn